MadhavJivrajani/qiskit-meet-coin-flip/README.md

 This web-app was used to explain quantum superposition at the IBM Qiskit meetup @ PES University, Bangalore.
 To understand what the game does, make sure to check out the link above!

 ## To get and visualize results
-- To install the nescesarry dependencies, run `pip install -r requirements.txt`
+- To install the nescessary dependencies, run `pip install -r requirements.txt`

 - The data collected by the app is exported as `data.json`